ordina-jworks/ordina-jworks.github.io/_posts/2017-12-30-Gauge-automated-testing.md

 When finishing a new feature, you test whether it works, but you may have broken something else.
 To know for sure, you have to test everything.
 Doing all that manually, filling in forms, clicking around... will take quite some time.
-So, you'll probably end up not doing it at all or not thorough and assume everything else still works fine.
+So, you'll probably end up not doing it thorough or even not at all and assume everything else still works fine.
 That's why you should have automated tests do it for you!

 Gauge is yet another test automation tool that serves that purpose.